Team-RTG/Realistic-Terrain-Generation/CODE-STYLE.md

 pink.give(new Coffee(coffees[]));
 ```
 That is the *only* correct way to do that line!

+Also, indents are 4 spaces, not tabs! (throwinyavotes!)

 Other spacing rules are:
  - required in between parameters `(a, b)`,